open-telemetry/opentelemetry.io/content/en/docs/contributing/development.md

 Gitpod automatically installs the repo-specific packages for you.

-## Cloning the Repository

-For first-time contributors, it is recommended to clone the repository using SSH instead of HTTPS to avoid common errors related to authentication.

-### Cloning with SSH

-To clone the repository using SSH, follow these steps:

-1. **Generate an SSH Key (if you don't have one):**
-   - Open a terminal and run:
-     ```bash
-     ssh-keygen -C "your_email@example.com"
-     ```
-   - Follow the prompts to save the key to the default location.

-2. **Add your SSH key to the SSH agent:**
-   - Start the SSH agent:
-     ```bash
-     eval "$(ssh-agent -s)"
-     ```
-   - Add your SSH key:
-     ```bash
-     ssh-add ~/.ssh/id_rsa
-     ```

-3. **Add your SSH key to your GitHub account:**
-   - Copy the SSH key to your clipboard:
-     ```bash
-     cat ~/.ssh/id_rsa.pub
-     ```
-   - Go to your GitHub settings, navigate to "SSH and GPG keys," and click "New SSH key."
-Paste your key and save.

-4. **Clone the repository using SSH:**
-   - Use the following command to clone:
-     ```bash
-     git clone git@github.com:open-telemetry/opentelemetry-js.git
-     ```

-By following these steps, you will be able to clone the repository without encountering HTTPS-related issues.

 You're now ready to [build](#build), [serve](#serve) or make updates to the website files.